Stonehaven’s Bay Walk Sculptures

 A year later the Viking boat was launched – 28thDecember 2017.
 Hammerhead with his battle-axe appears again in the bows along with Skate or Ray.
 The ‘crew’ in this case are fish and seahorses.

 The Rose was launched on the 19thof December 2018.
 The ‘crew’ in this boat are Seth the crab and James the lobster.
 The catch in the boxes is human skeletons.
+The Rose was named in tribute to a friend who had recently passed away.

 Despite the recent attention from the media the Sculptor wants to keep his profile low and just enjoy doing what he likes most – creating the wonderful sculptures.